aasmul1/Informatikk-Prosjektarbeid/notes/UserStories.md

 ```

 #### Important to See
-- US-2-1 An overview of existing notes.
+- US-2-1 Button to edit a selected note.
-- US-2-2 Button to edit a selected note.
+- US-2-2 Scene to edit note.

 #### Important to Do
 - US-2-3 Allow editing of note fields.